Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Approaching the entrance to the mine, we did not hear anyone around.
 The ground in front of the mine showed signs of a scuffle, with the sight of the earth having been unnaturally manipulated.

-"Looks like Madiswil has already been through here.
+"Looks like Madiswil went through here.
 Those are signs of his magic."
 Eryn pointed.

-Stark's magic proficiency was in Fire and Earth magic seemingly.
+Stark supposedly had a proficiency in Fire and Earth magic.

-As I looked around at the unnatural juts of rock protruding from the ground, I noticed broken weapons and armor strewn about, but no bodies.
+As I looked around at the unnatural juts of rock protruding from the ground, I noticed broken weapons and armor strewn about, but no corpses.

 Traversing past the area the miners had reached before, Eryn finally stepped on a trap.
-A magic circle briefly flashed as she was then pelt with large stones.
+A magic circle briefly flashed as she was then pelted with large stones.
 However, the stones shattered upon impacting the wind barrier, leaving Eryn untouched.
-Standing a bit behind her, I unfortunately got sprayed with the scattered debris.
+Standing a bit behind her, I, unfortunately, got sprayed with the scattered debris.
 After the rock shower ended, Eryn turned around and made a sign of apology as I was now grumpy and covered in dust.